 (Sean Crudden – Independent Media Centre Ireland www.indymedia.ie

-She played first violin in Orion String Quartet – this was made up of players from the orchestra, and it had a long and successful run playing recitals all over Northern Ireland, and recording for BBCNI, as well as playing in Queen’s Festival and taking part in educational workshops for the Ulster Orchestra.
+She played first violin in Orion String Quartet – this was made up of players from the Ulster Orchestra, and it had a long and successful run playing recitals all over Northern Ireland, and recording for BBCNI, as well as playing in Queen’s Festival and taking part in educational workshops for the Ulster Orchestra.

 Ruth and Chris began playing as Orion Duo about 15 years ago, and both loved the repertoire immediately.
 They have played all over Northern Ireland for music societies, and during all of their time as a Duo have promoted their own series at Malone House every spring.
 The Duo offers a range of educational workshops developed for the Ulster Orchestra education department, and Ruth plays a number of unusual instruments in some of these workshops, including the Indian instrument called a ravanhattha, seen on the left.